ycw/congra/README.md

 # congra.js
 `congra.js` exposes `ConGra()` in global, it creates congra render contexts.
-You can use it standalone.
-E.g. rendering smooth animation by directly manipulating its gl context.
+You can use it standalone, e.g, rendering smooth animation by directly manipulating its gl context.

 ```js
 const cg = ConGra({